metabase/metabase/docs/users-guide/sql-snippets.md

 ### How to create a snippet

-Here's a simple query with a simple join using the **Sample Dataset** included with Metabase.
+Here's a simple query with a join using the **Sample Dataset** included with Metabase.

 ```
 SELECT *